SvenWerlen/moulinette/tokenizer/README.md

 **Why another tokenizer ?**

-There a lot of existing tokenizer application available.
+There a lot of existing tokenizers available.
 However, I couldn't find one supporting the following use cases:
 * I want to apply a different frame on an existing set of images wihtout having to redo the work manually.
 * I want to share my set of tokens with others without infringing copyright